Quantum optics in MATLAB: Quantum states in MATLAB

-The output is a column matrix in which the 3rd, 6th and 7th elements are non-zero.
-These non-zero values correspond to the amplitudes of the states $\ket{2}$, $\ket{5}$, and $\ket{6}$ in the superposition state, respectively.
-As the largest number-state present in the superposition state is $|6\rangle$, the dimension (d) of the field must be larger than 7.
-In general, if a superposition state contains the largest number-state to be $|n\rangle$, then d$\geq n+1$. \\
+As N\_psi=1, the state is normalized.
+The output state is a column matrix in which the 3rd, 6th and 7th elements are non-zero, which correspond to the amplitudes of the number states $\ket{2}$, $\ket{5}$, and $\ket{6}$ in the superposition state, respectively.
+As the largest number-state present in the superposition state is $|6\rangle$, the dimension (d) of the field is taken to be 7.
+In general, if a superposition state contains the largest number-state to be $|n\rangle$, then \textquoteleft d' must be larger than $n+1$. \\

 \textit{\textbf{Note: Any superposition of number states can be expressed as a linear combination of the columns of an identity matrix.
 The dimension (d) of the matrix must be larger than the largest number-state present in the superposition state. }}